 Advantages of Pre-Foreclosures

-As mentioned before, owners facing pre-foreclosure are often motivated to sell their homes quickly.
+As mentioned before, homeowners facing pre-foreclosure are often motivated to sell.
 After all, a foreclosure can have a significant impact on their credit and finances.
-So, they’re often willing to sell their homes for below market rate and close more quickly.
+Depending on their situation, they may be more open to negotiating on price or closing terms to avoid foreclosure.

 Disadvantages of Pre-Foreclosures